 The incident response team should be cautious about assisting with reports of inappropriate usage that are not clearly incidents.
 For example, a manager might report that an employee seems to be wasting significant time with computers, but the manager has no idea what the employee is doing.
-The manager may ask the team to monitor the employee's Internet usage and analyze files on the user's hard drive.
+The manager might ask the team to monitor the employee's Internet usage and analyze files on the user's hard drive.
 The team should not assist with such requests unless appropriate management and human resources personnel provide written approval.

-&lt;sup>96 One exception is when an internal user conducts reconnaissance before attacking an external network or host.
+One exception is when an internal user conducts reconnaissance before attacking an external network or host.
 In that case, the same precursors that apply to DoS or unauthorized access incidents are applicable.

-&lt;sup>97 Examples of indications include e-mail server log entries of bounced e-mails with forged source addresses and firewall log entries of TCP RST packets that do not have a corresponding SYN (i.e., backscatter from spoofed packets).
+Examples of indications include email server log entries of bounced emails with forged source addresses and firewall log entries of TCP RST packets that do not have a corresponding SYN (i.e., backscatter from spoofed packets).

 Analyzing inappropriate usage incidents is typically straightforward, except for incidents that have been reported by outside parties.
 The key to analyzing such incidents is determining whether the organization was really the source of the attack or if spoofing has simply created that appearance.
 This should be fairly easy to determine if proper logging is being performed and the organization has good security controls in place.
 For example, if firewalls are configured to log all connections and connection attempts, the firewall logs should record any outgoing attacks-assuming that all outgoing communications pass through a firewall.
-If the organization because the attacker could have taken another route that circumvents the firewall.
+If the organization's perimeter is unsecured, it will be more difficult to determine whether the attack came from the organization because the attacker could have taken another route that circumvents the firewall.